lssl4/CollisionMatrix/READ_ME.txt

 The collision matrix project file is mainfileOMPAndMPI.cpp with finalNeighbors.cpp and type.h as the accompanying files.

-To compile and run our code use the following commmand lines
+To compile and run our code use the following commmand lines:

 mpic++ -fopenmp -std=c++11 mainfileOMPAndMPI.cpp -o mainfileOMPAndMPI